 What is the city centre access issue?

 A big issue affecting York’s disability community at the moment is around the extended footstreets.
 Essentially, in June 2020, the footstreets area (or pedestrianised area) was temporarily extended to allow for better social distancing.
 However, this meant that streets that had previously allowed Blue Badge holders access were now closed to Blue Badge holders.
+The temporary decision was made permanent on 18th November by members of Executive – made up of Liberal Democrats and Green Party councillors.

 These streets included Goodramgate, Blake Street and Lendal and allowed Blue Badge holders to park close enough to get to important facilities such as cash machines, banks and opticians and places such as Betty’s, Browns and Boyes.
 Being able to get to cafes and restaurants allowed for Blue Badge holders to meet up with friends and family and engage in common social activities.